logo

 What is the Kroc Row?

-The Kroc row is a heavy, high-rep dumbbell row variation that focuses on building strength and muscular endurance in the upper back and grip.
+The Kroc row is a heavy, high-rep dumbbell row variation that focuses on building strength and muscular endurance in the upper back and your overall grip.

 Unlike most rows that focus on control and “perfect” technique, Kroc rows use more body English and momentum to allow you to use heavier weights and more reps.